 You do not need to be baptized again.
 Some people, however, claim that for one reason or another, their first baptism was not meaningful to them.
 Either they don’t remember it because they were baptized as an infant, or it was not their choice, or maybe they agreed to be baptized even though they had not really made a sincere, personal decision to follow Jesus.
 A few people have even felt as if they had walked away from the faith and they wanted to re-commit their lives and signify it through being re-baptized.
 It is not wrong to make another public profession of faith, neither is it necessary.
 It is simply an issue of choice.

 Can I go to Heaven if I have not been baptized?
 Will being baptized ensure that I will go to Heaven?

 Salvation is a matter of faith, not works.
 There is no action that you can do to earn a place in Heaven, or avoid to miss out on Heaven.
 Each of us is saved by God’s power (grace) which is activated through our faith in Jesus Christ.
 Being baptized does not guarantee you a place in Heaven.
 By the same token, since faith in Jesus is the only true requirement for salvation, if you are not baptized you will not, for that reason, be excluded from eternal life with Jesus.
 Baptism is a commandment of Jesus, however, and faith requires obedience.
 One should be baptized as soon as possible once they have begun their faith journey.

 What do I wear to be baptized?

-We suggest you wear a bathing suit with shorts and a t-shirt.
+We suggest you wear a bathing suit with shorts.
+If you let us know that you plan on being part of the baptism experience, we will provide a LifeBridge Baptism t-shirt.
 Whatever you are wearing will get wet, so please take that into consideration.
 You should also bring a towel and a full set of clothing to change into after the baptism.